DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Problem Formulation

-where $\mathbf{\hat{I}}_l, \mathbf{\hat{I}}_r$ represent the stereo images with the adversarial patch $\mathbf{P}$ deployed at region $p$ in the original scene.
-As shown in \secref{sec:motivation}, interval spacing can trigger critical estimation failures, such as the depth disappearance attack.
-To demonstrate this vulnerability, we define a stronger attack objective:
+where $\hat{I}_l$ and $\hat{I}_r$ denote the stereo images with the adversarial patch $\mathbf{P}$, and $p$ indicates the corresponding pixel region occupied by the patch within the prediction results.
+As analyzed in \secref{sec:motivation}, interval spacing can trigger critical depth estimation failures, \ie, the disappearance attack.
+To expose the severity of such vulnerability, we define a more destructive attack objective:

-where the model predicts zero disparity for the patch region (\ie, infinite depth), despite the ground truth $\textbf{d}^p_{gt}$ indicating a fixed, close distance $\mathbf{c}$.
+where the model predicts zero disparity for the patch region (\ie, infinite depth), despite the ground truth disparity of the patch, $\textbf{d}^p_{gt}$, indicating a fixed, close distance $(f\times B)/\mathbf{c}$.
 This attack objective reveals more severe vulnerabilities than \reqref{eq:general_goal} and poses substantial safety risks, particularly when the patch is physically realizable and effective in real-world deployments.